shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Origin Shifting

 At level 7, the points of origin shift around you in unnatural ways.
 The origin point of spells and attacks touched by your chaos shift in your shifting direction.
-Your shifting direction gets set to your current facing direction whenever you cast a spell using the Chaotic Bond Affinity option.
+Your shifting direction gets set to your current facing direction whenever you cast a Chaotic spell.
 Origin points continually shift in this direction by an amount equal to your chaos points, rounded up to the nearest 5.

 When a creature touched by your chaos moves on their turn, they first teleport in your shifting direction, then move from there.